-Oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the volatility of commodity prices and the historical excess HP capacity in North America.
-However, the Company has a few "right of first call" contracts, wherein certain clients have committed to providing the Company with the first right to perform fracturing and/or coiled tubing services required in certain operating areas, as well as various pricing agreements.
+With the exception of electric fracturing fleets, oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the volatility of commodity prices and the historical excess HP capacity in North America.
+However, the Company has a few "right of first call" contracts, wherein certain customers have committed to providing the Company with the first right to perform fracturing services required in certain operating areas, as well as various pricing agreements.